cloudcell/cvocgen/README.md

 ## Known Issues

-- APETokenizer has unintuitive frequency calculation where merged token frequencies can be higher than individual token frequencies, which affects BPE merge decisions
+- APETokenizer has a specific frequency calculation where merged token frequencies can be higher than individual token frequencies, which affects BPE merge decisions
+- cvocgen has only been tested with SELFIES format

 ## License